kamtoeddy/ivo/docs/v1.1.0/validators/index.md

 > N.B: if the post-validator happens to throw an error, the validation of the provided properties related to this validator will all fail with reason `validation failed`

+## Validation flow

+Data validation can occur in multiple stages depending on your schema's configuration

+1. Primary validation

+   - At this stage, primary validators are triggered, default and constant values are assigned or generated

+   - The operation's context here is not safe because it is just made up of raw input but can be updated by the validated values returned from validators

+1. Conditional required validation

+   - Here, conditional required properties are evaluated
+   - The operation's context here is already safe because of the validated values from the Primary validation stage would have been used to update the context
+   - The operation's context cannot be updated at this stage

+1. Secondary validation

+   - This is where secondary validators get triggered
+   - The operation's context here is also safe because of the Primary validation and can be updated by the validated values returned from validators

+1. Post validation
+   - Here, post-validation checks are evaluated with a safe operation context
+   - The operation's context cannot be updated at this stage

 ## Built-in validation helpers

 Here are some built-in validators you could use study to build your own validators: